RheaMimiCarillo/reading-notes/401/class-16.md

 **1. What is an EC2 Instance?**

+An EC2 instance is a virtual server for running applications on the AWS platform.

 **2. Name 2 use cases for EC2.**

+1. Developing and testing environments
+2. Training Machine Learning applications

 **3. Provide 1 reason to use ECS instead of Heroku.**